snowyu/h2doc.js/README.md

   tone: false # add tone numbers to Pinyin transliteration of Chinese, defaults to true
   separateNumbers: false # separate numbers that are within a word, defaults to false
   maintainCase: false # maintain the original string's casing, defaults to false
-  # custom: could be object or array
-  #   Object, custom map for translation, overwrites all i.e. { '&': '#', '*': ' star ' }
-  #   Array, add chars to allowed charMap
 download: true # whether download assets
 format: # WARNING: these options maybe changed in the future
   headingStyle: 'atx' # setext or atx